-Join George Maestri for an in-depth discussion in this video Working with the Transport Controls, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Working with the Transport Controls, part of Learning MotionBuilder.

 - Motion Builder is all about animation.
 So with that in mind let's take a look at the basic animation tools in Motion Builder.
 We're gonna start off with the Transport Controls or the Timeline, and this is where you control playback of animation.
 Now you'll find your Transport Controls here.
 It's this window and like any other window in Motion Builder you can pull them off.
 So these are all of your Transport Controls.
 Probably a better way to see it is to change our layouts.